UbaidillahGit/kanban_board/README.md

 # State Managemet
-State management using BLoC with Freezed while also implement the code generation to save some of lines, which is also support for union types and pattern-matching
+State management using BLoC with Freezed while also implement the code generation to save some of lines, which is also support for union types and pattern-matching.

 # Routing
-auto_route with it's code generation will handle our overall routing app
+auto_route with it's code generation will handle our overall routing app.

 # Testing
-The app is tested with the support of Mockito package with code generation
+The app is tested with the support of Mockito package with code generation.

 # APK file
 - https://drive.google.com/drive/folders/1Q6IlcobEZbmtcPzeVvutXv84MVNnCOm_?usp=sharing